wbyoung/avn/README.md

 __avn_debug
 ```

-The [contributing page][contributing] for details about where to report your issue based on the version manager you use.
+The [contributing page][contributing] has details about where to report your issue based on the version manager you use.

 Also note that the `avn setup` command will only work with the version of node
 with which you installed it.
 If you install and then switch your node version,